japeral/colisionador_releases/README.md

 # Colisionador, by Jose Peral

+## What is Colisionador?
+Colisionador is a C++ program that searches for the private key of a BTC address by brute force.
+It uses the ripemd160 hash of the public key to search for the private key that generates the same hash.
+The program uses the OpenSSL library to generate the public key from the private key, and the ripemd160 hash of the public key.
+The search is done by incrementing the private key in a loop, generating the public key and the ripemd160 hash, and comparing it with the target address.
+The program uses all the available CPU threads to search for the private key, and it is optimized to use the maximum CPU resources available.
+The program is designed to be run in a Unix environment, but it can also be run in Windows and Xeon Phi coprocessor.
+It runs in solo mode, and it does not require any external server to coordinate the search.
+It can be considered like a lottery bitcoin wallet cracker.

 ## What is the BTC puzzle?
 It is an eastern egg inside BTC blockchain, someone sent arround 65.8 BTC to 256 addresses (puzzle pieces) over the time.
-This is the transaction: https://mempool.space/address/1Czoy8xtddvcGrEhUUCZDQ9QqdRfKh697F
+This is the transaction: https://mempool.space/address/1Czoy8xtddvcGrEhUUCZDQ9QqdRfKh697F This is the thread in Bitcointalk: https://bitcointalk.org/index.php?topic=1306983.0 This is another project that is trying to solve the puzzle they use a server to coordinate the clients: https://lbc.cryptoguru.org/trophies

 Each of the destination addresses have a balance that matches the puzzle pieces sequence order.